Rail transport in Ireland: Railcars in operation

-The primary DMU classes in operation include the 22000, 29000, 2800, 2600, 3000, and 4000 series.

 Iarnród Éireann 29000 class Commuter railcars

 Introduced between 2002 and 2005, the 29000 Class consists of 29 four-car sets built by CAF.
 These units primarily operate on suburban routes in the Greater Dublin area, offering a seating capacity of 185 per set.

 Iarnród Éireann 2800 class railcars

 The 2800 Class includes 10 two-car sets constructed by Tokyu Car Corporation in 2000.
 Initially deployed on regional services, these DMUs have been reassigned to various routes based on operational requirements, each set providing seating for 85 passengers.

 Iarnród Éireann 2600 class railcars

 Built by Tokyu Car Corporation and introduced in 1993, the 2600 Class comprises 17 two-car sets.
 These units were the first modern DMUs purchased for the network and were initially used on suburban services.

 NI Railways 3000 class railcars

 The 3000 Class DMUs, manufactured by CAF, were introduced between 2004 and 2005.
 This fleet consists of 23 three-car sets, each with a seating capacity of approximately 212 passengers.